Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Comparative studies

-\textbf{Coherency for comprehensive comparisons:} Metrics of SID, RU, and concentration reflect the entropy of input information and are defined without strong assumptions of feature representations, network architectures, and the task.
-Thus, these metrics yield a coherent evaluation of intermediate-layer features and enable comprehensive comparisons over different layers of DNNs.
-To this end, we compared the proposed metrics with existing visualization techniques, such as the CAM~\cite{CAM}, grad-CAM~\cite{visualCNN_grad_2} and heatmaps of gradients $map=\sqrt{\sum_{i,j}(\frac{\partial y}{\partial f_{ijc}})^2}$, where $y$ denotes the output score of a certain class, and $f\in\mathbb{R}^{M\times M\times C}$ denotes an intermediate-layer feature.
-A VGG-16 was learned to classify birds based on the CUB200-2011 dataset~\cite{CUB200}.
-Given a pre-trained DNN, we slightly revised the magnitude of parameters in every pair of neighboring convolutional layers $y=x\otimes w+b$ to examine the coherency of our metrics.
-For the $L$-th and $L+1$-th layers, parameters were revised as $w^{(L)}\leftarrow w^{(L)}/4$, $w^{(L+1)}\leftarrow 4w^{(L+1)}$, $b^{(L)}\leftarrow b^{(L)}/4$, $b^{(L+1)}\leftarrow b^{(L+1)}$.
-Such revisions did not change either knowledge representations or the network output.

-In Fig.~\ref{fig:coherency}(bottom-left), our metrics provided consistent and faithful measures, which demonstrated their coherency.
-Result magnitudes of baseline methods were sensitive to the magnitude of parameters, whereas our metrics produced consistent results, because ``knowledge representations'' of the layer did not change.
-Therefore, the coherency of our visualization results enabled layerwise comparisons within a DNN.
-We also found that edges were usually better reconstructed than textures and colors.

-\textbf{Comparisons between different DNNs for various tasks:} We compared layerwise measures of SID and RU of different DNNs.
-We learned various DNNs for image classification using different datasets and trained auto-encoders (AEs) for image reconstruction (by revising architectures of ResNet-20, ResNet-32, and ResNet-44~\cite{ResNet}\footnote{To construct the auto-encoder, the encoder was set as all layers of the residual network before the FC layer.
-The decoder was the same as that for the computation of RU.}).
-Fig.~\ref{fig:SIDRUConcentration}(left,middle) compares input information discarding of intermediate layers of both DNNs for classification and DNNs for reconstruction.
-We found that image classification and image reconstruction had similar SID values.
-A deep DNN usually had higher SID, RU, and concentration values than a shallow DNN.
+\textbf{Comparisons between different DNNs for various tasks:} We compared layer-wise measures of CID and RU of different DNNs.
+We trained various DNNs for image classification using different datasets, and trained auto-encoders{\footnote[1]{To construct the auto-encoder, the encoder was set as all layers of the residual network before the FC layer.
+The decoder was the same as that for the computation of RU.}} (AEs) for image reconstruction (by revising architectures of ResNets-20/32/44~\cite{ResNet}).
+Figure~\ref{fig:SIDRUConcentration} (a), (b) compares input information discarding of intermediate layers of both DNNs for classification and DNNs for reconstruction.
+We found that the CID curve of image classification and the curve of image reconstruction were similar. \emph{A deep DNN usually had higher CID and RU values than a shallow DNN.
+Thus, a deep DNN usually discards more input information than a shallow DNN.}

-\textbf{Concentration of information discarding:} Fig.~\ref{fig:SIDRUConcentration}(right) illustrates the layerwise concentration of various DNNs, which were learned to classify birds in the CUB200-2011~\cite{CUB200} dataset.
-We found that compared to the AlexNet, VGG nets distracted attention to the background to learn diverse features in low layers, but more concentrated on the foreground object in high layers.
+Figure~\ref{fig:SIDRUConcentration} (c) illustrates the layer-wise concentration of various DNNs, which were learned to classify birds in the CUB200-2011~\cite{CUB200} dataset.
+Compared to the AlexNet~\cite{CNNImageNet}, we found that VGG nets~\cite{VGG} distracted attention to the background to learn diverse features in low layers, but more concentrated on the foreground object in high layers.
+Besides, curves became sharp at the last few layers, which indicated that \emph{fully-connected layers made the DNN quickly discard information that is irrelevant to the task.}